 It is very common to hire a scooter in Goa.
 I rent mine for 4000INR per month but short-stay rents tend to range between 300 – 500INR per day.
 Obviously, you will have to pay for any damage that happens to the scooter whilst it is in your custody so drive carefully and be very mindful of where you park it.

 Goa’s Party Supplements

 That said, even a casual glance at the trippy drippy tie-dye bedspreads for sale at Anjuna’s market will reveal that the influence of psychedelic substances remains strong in Goa.
-Magic mushrooms and LSD are still around, can be found, and some say they enhance the sound of the music in Goa.

 If you take psychedelics, note that this can be a very powerful and unpredictable experience and it is of paramount importance to only ever take these in an environment you feel comfortable in with people who you trust.